 In Broadford we found another Youth Hostel part of the same network of the one we stayed in Inverness, but this time we didn’t book anything, we just tried our luck.
 And we had it, apparently it was almost fully booked, though it didn’t look like it…

 For those that want a place in the middle of nowhere for a retreat, maybe Broadford is your place to be.
 The hostel even better, in a dead-end without any kind of illumination, imagine the darkness… However, parking was also for free, so if you need to go out by car is also fine.

-Regarding the place, to be honest, this hostel didn’t meet our expectations, comparing with the other one in Inverness.
-The facilities way worse, with paid internet, 1£ per hour.
-But the location was perfect, right in the beginning of Isle of Skye.
+Regarding the place, to be honest, this hostel didn’t meet our expectations, comparing with the one in Inverness.
+The facilities are way worse, with paid internet, 1£ per hour.
+But the location is perfect, right in the beginning of Isle of Skye.